PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 16:47:27
+Last updated: 2024-04-07 16:48:00
-Random Quote: I have always wanted to have one mahogany desk, but crime and office don’t get along. - Berlin
+Random Quote: Just 'cause you fall on your *ss doesn't mean you have to stay there. - Hughie Campbell